avbotz/maritime/docs/README.md

     node.

-* Each sensor is initialized with a init_{sensor} function located in their own {sensor}.c file inside maritime/src/
+* Each sensor is initialized with a setup_{sensor} function located in their own {sensor}.c file inside maritime/src/
     * You can generally find samples online or through Zephyr Project's basic samples (buttons, servos, etc.) in this [repository](https://github.com/zephyrproject-rtos/zephyr/tree/main/samples/basic)